Lucky-Joshi/ZARA/README.md

-It is just a prototype of what I am trying to build.
+Hello Everyone!
+It is a Python based Voice Assistant.I have built it for my personal uses.